sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables-v2/Fundamentals 2: Working with Tables.md

 There are times when a column has not been made available in the source data.
 It is still possible for users to add them (assuming they have been granted permission).

 <aside class="positive">
-<strong>IMPORTANT:</strong><br> Calculated columns are not written back to your data warehouse unless using Sigma materialization.
-This is covered in more advanced QuickStart.
+<strong>IMPORTANT:</strong><br> Calculated columns are not written back to your data warehouse unless using Sigma Materialization.
 </aside>

-We know our profit made for each transaction, but we also are interested to know the `Profit Margin` percentage on each item.
+We know the profit made for each transaction, but we also are interested to know the `Profit Margin` percentage on each item.

 Add a new column (next to `Profit`), and use the formula:
 ```plaintext
 [Profit] / [Revenue]
 ```